-If your dealing with a difficult breakup right now it can be very comforting knowing how long it takes to get over someone.
+If you’re dealing with a difficult breakup right now, it can be very comforting to know how long it takes to get over your ex.

-How long does it take to get over an ex?
+How long does it take to get over someone?

-If this question have lead you to this post, be rest assured that you're in the right place and will learn exactly how long it takes to move on after a breakup.
+If this question has to lead you to this post, be rest assured that you’re in the right place and will learn exactly how long it takes to move on after a breakup.

 - How long does it take to get over a breakup?